European fallow deer: Description

 Most herds consist of the common coat variation, yet animals of the menil coat variation are not rare.
 The melanistic coat variation is generally rarer, and the white coat variation is very much rarer still, although wild New Zealand herds often have a high melanistic percentage.

 Only bucks have antlers, which are broad and shovel-shaped (palmate) from three years.
 In the first two years the antler is a single spike.
-They are grazing animals; their preferred habitat is mixed woodland and open grassland.
-During the rut bucks spread out and females move between them; at that time of year fallow deer are relatively ungrouped compared with the rest of the year, when they try to stay together in groups of up to 150.
+Their preferred habitat is mixed woodland and open grassland.
+During the rut, bucks spread out and females move between them; at that time of year fallow deer are relatively ungrouped compared with the rest of the year, when they try to stay together in groups of up to 150.

 Agile and fast in case of danger, fallow deer can run at a maximum speed of 30 mph over short distances.
 Being naturally less muscular than other cervids such as the roe deer, they are not as fast.
 Fallow deer can also jump up to 1.75 m high and up to 5 m in length.

-History

-The European fallow deer was native to most of Europe during the last interglacial.
-Towards the end of the Pleistocene (during the last Ice Age) the distribution was restricted to the Middle East and refugia in parts of the Mediterranean Basin: Sicily, Anatolia and the Balkan.
-However, the fossil evidence of the species' prehistoric presence in these apparent refugia is extremely fragmentary, contributing to the ongoing confusion about the species' true range.
-Pleistocene fallow deer were larger, extant populations have evolved into smaller animals.
-Humans began to expand the distribution of this deer in the last two millennia by introducing it throughout Europe and further afield.
-In the Levant, fallow deer were an important source of meat in Palaeolithic cultures (420,000–200,000 BC), as is shown by bones, also used for conserving the marrow to be eaten weeks after the kill, found in the Qesem cave, but the species appears to have disappeared from the southern Levant in the following Epipalaeolithic Natufian culture, 13,000–7,500 BC, although gazelle and especially roe deer proliferated, perhaps because of climate change (increased aridity and the decrease of wooded areas), in combination with changing land use patterns and hunting pressure.
-At the same time the taxon persisted in the north in the Galilee region and the north of the West Bank.
+The diet of the European fallow deer has been described as highly flexible, and able to adapt to local conditions.
+A 1977 study of European fallow deer in the New Forest of Britain found that European fallow deer were selective mixed feeders, feeding primarily on grass (and to a less extend on herbs and browse) during the spring and summer (March–September), while primarily feeding on acorns and other mast during autumn (from September) until late December, with winter foods including grass as well as shrubs like brambles, bilberry, heather, holly, as well as ivy and coniferous material.